 This certificate can be completed through a mix of face-to-face, hybrid, and online classes.
 Several of the courses are offered in an 8-week term, rather than a 16-week term.
-The program is designed to take two semesters, or 32 weeks, to complete and is comprised of the following suggested pathway or course of study.
+The program is designed to take two semesters, or 32 weeks, to complete and consists of the following suggested pathway or course of study.

 RUBRIC NUMBER COURSE TITLE SEMESTER CREDIT HOURS

-ITSC 1316 LINUX INSTALLATION 3
+ITSC 1316 LINUX INSTALLATION AND CONFIGURATION 3

-AND CONFIGURATION

 IMED 1316 WEB PAGE DESIGN I 3

-ITSE 2321 OBJECT-ORIENTED 3
+ITSE 2321 OBJECT-ORIENTED PROGRAMMING 3

-PROGRAMMING

 ITNW 1358 NETWORK+ 3

-ITSC 1325 PERSONAL COMPUTER 3
+ITSC 1325 PERSONAL COMPUTER HARDWARE 3

-HARDWARE

-TOTAL HOUR RS 15

-RUBRIC NUMBER COURSE TITLE SEMESTER CREDIT HOURS ARTC 1325 INTRODUCTION TO COMPUTER GRAPHICS 3 EECT 1300 TECHNICAL CUSTOMER SERVICE 3 ITSE 2302 INTERMEDIATE WEB PROGRAMMING 3
+RUBRIC NUMBER COURSE TITLE SEMESTER CREDIT HOURS

+ARTC 1325 INTRODUCTION TO COMPUTER GRAPHICS 3

+EECT 1300 TECHNICAL CUSTOMER SERVICE 3

+ITSE 2302 INTERMEDIATE WEB PROGRAMMING 3

+ITSW 1307 INTRODUCTION TO DATABASE 3

+ITSE 1302 COMPUTER PROGRAMMING 3